datacarpentry/image-processing/CONTRIBUTING.md

    ```python
    import skimage as ski
    ```
-   If you need a specific sub-module, reference this explicitly based on `ski`.
+   Therefore, to access specific functions, you need to use their submodule name.
 For example:

    ```python
    import skimage as ski

    rr, cc = ski.draw.rectangle(start=(357, 44), end=(740, 720))
    ```